Dominik GuzyUpdated: 03/01/2020

 this.props.children of our RCC as a function.
 Here comes the example:

 There are plenty of React.js Component patterns that I didn’t mention.
 There are also patterns that nobody heard about (yet?).
-I have chosen the ones that I find useful or interesting – here’s a fish for you, but it’s up to you, which you will learn and use in your projects – and there’s a first lesson of fishing.
+I have chosen the ones that I find useful or interesting – here’s a fish for you, but it’s up to you, which you will learn and use in your projects – and there’s the first lesson of fishing.

 I put all examples on GitHub and working, live version on StackBlitz.